i-MSCP/plugins/incubator/RemoteBridge/README.md

 	echo $httpResponse;
 	curl_close($ch);

-### UPDATE

-**1.** Get the plugin from github

-	# cd /usr/local/src
-	# git clone git://github.com/i-MSCP/plugins.git

-**2.** Create new Plugin archive

-	# cd plugins
-	# tar cvzf RemoteBridge.tar.gz RemoteBridge

-**3.** Plugin upload and update

-	- Login into the panel as admin and go to the plugin management interface
-	- Upload the RemoteBridge plugin archive
-	- Force plugin re-installation

 ### Post data variables which are available / required

 **1.** key (required)

 	- This is your own bridge key